josepablocam/transfer/runner/README.md

 bash prepare_kaggle.sh
 ```

 for the datasets we provide.
+This will also generate a `requirements.txt`
+for the docker build (note we already include such a file,
+but you can overwrite
+it for your own set of scripts.)

 5. Build the vagrant VM, used to sandbox the Kaggle scripts
     ```